Urban rail transit in Africa: Angola

-Luanda is the capital of Angola, while also its largest city.
-Luanda is the economic, political, and cultural center of Angola.
+Luanda is the capital and largest city of Angola, which is the economic, political, and cultural center of the country.
 Luanda has two different forms of urban rail transit currently.
-Currently part of Luanda's eastern suburbs are served by regular commuter rail, that runs along existing rail infrastructure.
-Much of the network was damaged extensively during the Angolan Civil War so service is not as extensive as it could be, but a Chinese firm is contracted to continue the railway repairs.
-A light-rail project is envisioned for Luanda proper, currently the project just passed feasibility studies in 2019.
+Currently, part of Luanda's eastern suburbs are served by a regular commuter rail, that runs along existing rail infrastructure.
+Much of the network was damaged extensively during the Angolan Civil War, so service is not as extensive as it could be, but a Chinese firm is contracted to continue the railway repairs.
+A light-rail project is envisioned for Luanda proper, currently, the project just passed feasibility studies in 2019.
 This project will complement the existing rail lines and connect more areas of Angola to Luanda, with a network of approximately 149 km of rail lines.
 Funding for the project is unclear, but the government assures the financing has been secured at US$3 billion this is one of the more expensive light-rail projects on the continent.
 In February 2020, the government signed a public-private partnership agreement with Siemens Mobility to begin the construction of the light-rail network.